Bernster68/SQL-Use-Cases/README.md

 10. Data Warehousing and OLAP: o	Designing and querying data warehouses. o	Using T-SQL for OLAP operations and working with cubes.
+11. Unit Testing
+o	Borowwing ideas from tSQLt and implementing it in a way so that it can be run as TSQL in AzureDB